flowingis/frontsize/README.md

 - It's [BEM][bem] ready
 - It's build to work with multiple themes in the same project
-- It works fine with [dustman][dustman], a Gulp environment boilerplate built to build multiple themes
+- It works fine with [dustman][dustman], a Gulp environment boilerplate built to work with multiple themes
 - It's born to be flexible and customization oriented

 ---